-As discussed above, the Fund entered into the Agreement with SSBT that allows the Fund to borrow or otherwise access up to \$524 million through securities lending transactions, direct loans from SSBT or a combination of both.
+As discussed above, the Fund entered into the Agreement with SSBT that allows the Fund to borrow or otherwise access up to \$121 million through securities lending transactions, direct loans from SSBT or a combination of both.
 Please see "Use of Leverage and Related Risks" below for additional information about the Agreement.

 Reverse Repurchase Agreements.
 The Fund may enter into reverse repurchase agreements.
 Under a reverse repurchase agreement, the Fund temporarily transfers possession of a portfolio instrument to another party, such as a bank or broker-dealer, in return for cash.
 At the same time, the Fund agrees to repurchase the instrument at an agreed upon time and price, which reflects an interest payment.
 The Fund may enter into such agreements when it is able to invest the cash acquired at a rate higher than the cost of the agreement, which would increase earned income.
-Income realized on reverse repurchase agreements is taxable as ordinary income.
+Income realized on reverse repurchase agreements will be taxable as ordinary income.

 When the Fund enters into a reverse repurchase agreement, any fluctuations in the market value of either the securities transferred to another party or the securities in which the proceeds may be invested would affect the market value of the Fund's assets.
 As a result, such transactions may increase fluctuations in the market value of the Fund's assets.
-There is a risk that large fluctuations in the market value of the Fund's assets could affect NAV and the market price of Common Shares.
-Because reverse repurchase agreements may be considered to be the practical equivalent of borrowing funds, they constitute a form of leverage and may be subject to leverage risks.
-Such agreements are treated as subject to investment restrictions regarding "borrowings."
-If the Fund reinvests the proceeds of a reverse repurchase agreement at a rate lower than the cost of the agreement, entering into the agreement will lower the Fund's cash available for distribution.
+While there is a risk that large fluctuations in the market value of the Fund's assets could affect net asset value, this risk is not significantly increased by entering into reverse repurchase agreements, in the opinion of the Adviser.
+Because reverse repurchase agreements may be considered to be a form of borrowing by the Fund (and a loan from the counterparty), they create leverage and are subject to the risks described below under "Use of Leverage and Related Risks."
+The SEC views reverse repurchase transactions as collateralized borrowings by a fund.
+Such agreements will be treated as subject to investment restrictions regarding "borrowings."
+If the Fund reinvests the proceeds of a reverse repurchase agreement at a rate lower than the cost of the agreement, entering into the agreement will lower the Fund's yield.